-Harrison Sloan - BCCJ Student Representative
+Alice Anderson - BCCJ Student Representative

-- Final year BCCJ student. - 2023 and 2024 HASS Student Representative for the BCCJ(Hons) Management Committee. - Advice as a student: Take advantage of as many resources and opportunities as you can throughout your degree!
+- First year BCCJ student.

+- 2024 and 2025 HASS Student Representative for the BCCJ(Hons)

+Management Committee.

 Why your BCCJ student representative matters to you

 - Contribute to collective BCCJ vision to provide learning experiences that equip students with the knowledge, skills and dispositions to shape the future and achieve success in their chosen careers. - Represent student views/voice at Management Committee meetings. - Partner to inform degree strategies for current and future students.